CopernicaMarketingSoftware/Documentation/SMTPeter/secure.md

 email from the domain name "example.com", you can enter this domain in the SMTPeter dashboard.
 SMTPeter will start up a wizard that asks you some questions.
-After you have answered these questions SMTPeter will show you step by step how to adjust your DNS records for setting up DMARC, DKIM and SPF.
+After you have answered these questions SMTPeter will show you step by step instructions to adjust your DNS records for setting up DMARC, DKIM and SPF.
 If you copy-and-paste these DNS records from the SMTPeter.com dashboard into your DNS configuration tool, your email platform is ready for use.

 Is that all you have to do?
 No, sadly it is not.
 The moment you have copied and installed the DNS records according to the suggestions made by SMTPeter,